 Many students interested in medical school major in the humanities.
 In fact, medical schools are increasingly looking for humanities students as applicants, for these students' creative thinking, well-informed cultural understanding, and reflectiveness, all of which are recognized as important for successful outcomes in the health professions.
-See this overview from the American Association of Medical Colleges: https://news.aamc.org/medical-education/article/focusing-arts-humanities-well-rounded-physicians/.
+See this overview from the American Association of Medical Colleges:

+https://news.aamc.org/medical-education/article/focusing-arts-humanities-wellrounded-physicians/.
 A recent example of medical schools' interest in humanities students is the new facilitated admission program arranged between Rice and UT Health's McGovern School of Medicine, inaugurated in 2019, for which McGovern reserves up to 8 spots in each year's admissions cohort for Rice humanities majors.
-The Rice students apply in the fall of their junior year.
-For more information, contact Prof. Kirsten Ostherr.
+Students apply in fall of their junior year.
+For more info., contact Prof. Kirsten Ostherr.

-All students planning to attend medical or dental school must complete a curriculum that these schools require.
-It consists of about 13 or 14 courses, of various credit hour loads.
-An explanation of requirements for medical programs is in the OAA's Pre-Medical and Pre-Dental Guide.
-If this curriculum is not completed as part of the BA, then it must be done in a post-baccalaureate program (for additional tuition!).
-This curriculum is not, in itself, a major; therefore it is inaccurate to speak, as some still do, of being a "pre-med major."
-All pre-med students need a major, and that major does not have to be in the biosciences.
+Students planning to attend medical or dental school must complete a curriculum that these schools require.
+It consists of 13-14 courses of various credit hour loads.
+An explanation of requirements for medical programs is in OAA's Pre-Medical and Pre-Dental Guide.
+If this curriculum is not completed as part of the BA, it must be done in a post-baccalaureate program (for additional tuition!).
+This curriculum is not in itself a major; therefore it is inaccurate to speak of being a "pre-med major."
+All pre-med students need a major, which does not have to be in the biosciences!

 The humanities major who is pre-med will find that scheduling the pre-med requirements is less flexible than scheduling most of the major requirements.
 Here is a suggested four-year plan for a student without AP credit who has a humanities major requiring 10-12 courses.
-(CHEM 123 and 124 are 1-credit courses.)
+(CHEM 123 and 124 are 1-credit courses.

 Semester 1 Semester 2 Semester 3 Semester 4

 FWIS/ Major req FWIS/ Major req Major req Major req

-PSYC/ SOCI Major req Major req EBIO 202
+PSYC/ SOCI (D2) Major req Major req EBIO 202

-(D2)

 CHEM 121 CHEM 122 PSYC/ SOCI (D2) CHEM 215

 CHEM 123 CHEM 124 CHEM 211 CHEM 212

-BIOC 201 BIOC 211/ EBIO PHYS 125 PHYS 126
+BIOC 201 BIOC 211/ EBIO 213 PHYS 125 PHYS 126

-213

 Semester 5 Semester 6 Semester 7 Semester 8

 Major req Major req Major req Major req

 Open Open Major req?
 Major req?

 MATH 101 Approved STAT LPAP Open

 BIOC 301 PHYS 126 Open Open

 BIO elective BIO elective Open Open